botechiaeri/code-dev-notes/README.md

-# README FRONT END TEST
-### ( frontEndTest )
+# README FRONT END TEST ( frontEndTest )

-## COMMITS
-#day 01 - first commit - create a readme (in building process)
+#first commit - create a readme (in building process)

-#day 02 - commit all mvc express structure for future deploy and use template engine EJS to improve the JS VAINILLA LOGIC in front end
+#02 - commit all mvc express structure for future deploy and use template engine EJS to improve the JS VAINILLA LOGIC in front

-# day 03 - begin structure the mvc architecture with a crud usage in api
+05/08 - PREPARE A BASE STRUCTURE PAGES